hide-pms/Employee-Management-/README.md

 # Application
-This is a Emplyee amanagment application developed in Angular 4 + Firebase
+This is a Emplyee Mamanagment application developed in Angular 4 + Firebase

 ## Features
 - Login Gmail